mobvox/mina-cakephp/README.md

 mina-cakephp add supports to deploy CakePHP Applications using [Mina](http://nadarei.co/mina).

-The project still in development.
-Not recommended for use in production.

 ## How to use

 Create one file at root directory of app named Minafile.
 Sample: